tedconf/symfony-doc-unofficial/getting-started/en/06-Web-Server-Configuration.markdown

 ### Web Server Configuration

-Now it is time to change your Apache configuration to make the new project accessible to the world.
+Now it is time to change your Apache configuration, to make the new project accessible to the world.

 Locate and open the `httpd.conf` configuration file and add the following